 In a new line of work, the SCIP Lab is investigating how people perceive those who are bias aware (i.e., those who disclose/admit they express subtle bias; Perry, Parzonka, & Dovidio, in prep).
 Preliminary evidence suggests that people derogate those who admit their bias.
 Specifically, our research shows that when an individual admits their bias (versus denies their bias or discloses another negative piece of information), perceivers are more likely to think they are prejudiced, and socially distance themselves from that individual.
 However, when an individual denies their bias, people are more likely to believe that individual (versus those who disclose prejudice or another negative attribute) is less prejudiced.
 These results suggest that, even when the target’s level of prejudice is held constant, admitting bias has negative social consequences.
 We are currently investigating the circumstances under which people do/do not derogate those who are bias aware, and the individual differences that predict when and why people derogate those who admit their prejudices.

-Social Perception: Causes, Mechanisms, and Consequences
+Social Perception: Origins, Mechanisms, and Consequences

 Graduate student lines of research includes investigating the social psychological consequences of the perceptions of femininity and masculinity as it relates to intersectional identities within social groups based on race, sex, sexuality, and gender expression.